Aesthetic Ecology Workshop Series

 Beauty is indeed skin-deep, so nourishing the earth’s foundation brings repeat good hair days.

-Here we accomplish aesthetic nature via recovery of the soil.
+In module 1, we accomplish aesthetic nature via recovery of the soil.
 The skin is the largest organ of the body.
 Similarly, the earth is protected by a living interface.
 Supporting this soil layer is similar to a great skin-care routine.
 By making moves in accord with Nature, you can re-establish your soil’s powerful ability to in turn support a healthy web of life.

 What is soil?
 Soil is a living foundation layer, a medium for everything to happen, a vital resource to many species, a nutrient house, a super-habitat.